-The Super SA Flexible Rollover Product (FRP) allows you to keep your money within the super environment, offering competitive fees and costs and a tax-effective environment in which you can park your super, while still allowing you access to some or all of your money (subject to preservation rules).
+The Super SA Flexible Rollover Product (FRP) allows you to keep your money within the super environment, offering you a low-cost and tax-effective environment in which you can park your super, while still allowing you access to some or all of your money (subject to preservation rules).
+It is free from entry, exit and withdrawal fees and it has low administration costs.
 You can contribute non-super monies and have the opportunity to create an account for your spouse or de facto.
 For more information on the Super SA FRP, see the Flexible Rollover Product - Product Disclosure Statement.